Why Do We Light A Lamp During Puja

 It is believed by lighting lamp we destroy our sins and helps in keeping our home and mind pure.
 The light or flame itself is worshiped as the Lord.
 The light symbolizes knowledge, illuminating, and “en-lighten-ing” us.
 The light of a ghee lamp is believed to bring in prosperity, as knowledge or wisdom is the greatest form of wealth.

 The lamp is called a Diya or Deepak usually made of clay or metal (Gold, Silver, or Bronze) with a cotton wick dipped in ghee or vegetable oils.
 The wick in the traditional oil lamp symbolizes ego and the oil or ghee used symbolizes our negative tendencies.
 When we are lit by self-knowledge, the negative tendencies (oil) melt away and finally, the ego (wick) perishes.
 When the ego perishes, we realize that we are all the Supreme Truth.

-Majority of the Hindus insist on lighting a traditional wick lamp in the puja room.
-This is because it is believed that the traditional lamp that is lit radiates heat and light energy.
+The majority of the Hindus insist on lighting a traditional wick lamp in the puja room.
+This is because it is believed that the traditional lamp is lit radiates heat and light energy.
 The regular movement of the flame in the traditional wick lamp is highly effective in passing out the positive energy.
 The wave movement that the traditional wick lamp has got is believed to help in distributing the positive energy on all sides.

 Sesame oil, also known as gingelly oil or til oil, is generally used to light the lamp and this is again associated with positive energy that it gives out.

 Guidelines for lighting lamp